-We used a discount rate of 1.5% for the projected benefit obligation as of March 31, 2012.
+We used a discount rate of 1.2% for the projected benefit obligation as of March 31, 2013.
 The discount rate was determined by using the market yield of Japanese Government Bonds with a term matched against the average remaining service period of employees.

-We used an expected long-term rate of return on pension plan assets of 1.9% as of March 31, 2012.
-To determine the expected long-term rate of return on pension plan assets, we consider a combination of historical returns and prospective return assumptions derived from pension trust funds' managing company.
-The actual return on pension plan for the year ended March 31, 2012 was 1.8%.
+We used an expected long-term rate of return on pension plan assets of 1.8% as of March 31, 2013.
+To determine the expected long-term rate of return on pension plan assets, we consider a combination of historical returns and prospective return assumptions derived from the pension trust funds' managing company.
+The actual return on the pension plan assets for the year ended March 31, 2013 was 8.3%.

-The following table illustrates the sensitivity to a change in the discount rate and the expected return on pension plan assets, while holding all other assumptions constant, for our pension plan as of March 31, 2012.
+The following table illustrates the sensitivity to a change in the discount rate and the expected return on pension plan assets, while holding all other assumptions constant, for our pension plan as of March 31, 2013.

-Change in Assumption Pre-Tax PBO Pension Expense Equity (Net of Tax) (millions of yen) 50 basis point increase/decrease in discount rate (233)/258 (23)/35 14/(21) 50 basis point increase/decrease in expected return on assets - (8)/8 - /(5)
+Change in Assumption Pre-Tax PBO Pension Expense Equity (Net of Tax) (millions of yen) 50 basis point increase/decrease in discount rate (278)/308 (25)/41 15/(26) 50 basis point increase/decrease in expected return on assets (10)/10 -/(6)